-The software security features of the system include a system password and a setup password.
-The password jumper enables these password features or disables them and clears any password(s) currently in use.
+The system's software security features include a system password and a setup password.
+The password jumper enables the password features or disables them and clears any passwords currently in use.

 CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.